Encourage an Entrepreneur logo (Color 03).png

 Over $4100 was raised in just over 3 days to help purchase sewing machines, irons and working capital as part of Nooristan Foundation’s ‘Sewing Machines For Afghan Women’ Campaign!

 The Nooristan Foundation’s ‘Encourage An Entrepreneur’ is a one year program that provides sewing skills for Afghan women, as well as assistance in starting their own small business.
-Since 2020, the program has provided training and business launch assistance to 40 women, with 20 women newly enrolled (please consider supporting this program each month!).
+Since 2020, the program has provided training and business launch assistance to 80 women.

 These women are either in the age range of 17-22 and were not allowed to pursue further education due to family restrictions or 30-55 years of age who are widows or married to disabled men and must provide for their families.
 The program not only gives them gives them skills, but a community of support and sustainable livelihoods so they can move from #AidToTrade